louischatriot/mongo-edit/README.md

 ## Install and configure
 Prerequisite: <a href="https://github.com/joyent/node" target="_blank"><b>Node.js</b></a> should be installed
 Install Mongo Edit in one command: `npm install mongo-edit`
-You can also do it this way: `git clone git@github.com:tldrio/mongo-edit.git` and then `npm install` in the created directory.
+Do it this way to update Mongo Edit easily: `git clone git@github.com:tldrio/mongo-edit.git` and then `npm install` in the created directory.
+Then update with a simple `git pull`.

 The config file, `/lib/config.js` needs to be modified to fit your situation.
 The comments in it explain what the parameters are.
 Here is a summary:
 * `db.host`, `db.port`, `db.name`: what database to connect to.
 It is assumed that you run in a trusted environment and don't need password to access the database (this should be the case for all developpement machines and most production machines with a restrictive firewall).